MS-LUF/Initialize-ASTRuleGenerator/GitLab-CICD-Sample-Integration/README.md

 ### Installation
 - copy folder **Security-PWSH-gitlab-ci** at the root of your GitLab repository
+  - download each source required in each subfolders (see souorce.txt file for more information in each subfolder)
 - copy file **sec-pwsh-analysis-malicious.ps1** at the root of your GitLab repository
 - Edit your **.gitlab-ci.yml** file and add the sample content available in my **.gitlab-ci.yml**
     - add the new stage